yue/yue/docs/guides/cpp/getting_started.md

 under `src`, and you only need to add rules to tell your build system to build each subdirectory on each platform.

+### CMake

-The `CMakeLists.txt` shipped in the `libyue` zip archives provides an example of building apps with Yue from source code using cmake.
+The `CMakeLists.txt` shipped in the `libyue` zip archives provides an example of building apps with Yue from source code using CMake.
+To try it:

-### Quick start with CMake

-CMake can generate projects according to your preferences, this is a quick start tutorial if you are too lazy to learn CMake.

 1. [Download CMake](https://cmake.org/download/).